cerner/fhir.cerner.com/content/millennium/r4/clinical/diagnostics/diagnostic-report.md

 The common [errors] and [OperationOutcomes] may be returned.

-## Retrieve by id
+## Retrieve by ID

-Retrieve an individual DiagnosticReport by its id:
+Retrieve an individual DiagnosticReport by its ID:

-    GET /DiagnosticReport/:id
+    GET /DiagnosticReport/:ID

 ### Authorization Types